Ichikawa Raizō VIII: Appearance

 Raizō usually looked plain, not eye-catching, but when his makeup was applied for a film shoot he would completely transform.
 Many people in the film industry spoke about this particular quirk.

-According to Arashi Ichikawa, Raizō’s essence was “hardness divided by simplicity,” and in stark contrast to other stars when playing their popular characters, Raizō's unmade-up simplicity “would transform completely with makeup,” he said of this peculiar quirk.
+According to Arashi Ichikawa, Raizō’s essence was “hardness divided by simplicity”.
+In contrast to other stars, Raizō's unmade-up simplicity “would transform completely with makeup,” he said of this peculiar quirk.
 According to Akira Inoue, when given makeup Raizō's usual appearance would become completely different and beautiful.
-“Makeup would change him so suddenly, to the point where you’d say ‘woah!
-Who’s this?’” he said.
 Tokuō Tanaka said, “this guy, with his disarming warmth and aura of purity; as soon as work began he’d transform into an actor, he’d stiffen his shoulders and become immediately commanding, steadfast, dignified and strikingly good-looking.
-For someone like me who knew his usual face, it was so surprising that it made my eyes pop open.”
+For someone like me who knew his usual face, it my eyes would pop open in surprising.”

 According to Inoue, at the time of his debut, Raizō, along with Shintarō Katsu and Takeshi Hanayagi, received makeup instruction from the star Kazuo Hasegawa.
 The other two actors applied their makeup exactly as told, but Raizō alone had a number of points where he made personal alterations to the makeup plan.
 In particular, Raizō's original designs could be seen in the makeup around his eyes and eyebrows.
 Furthermore, Raizō carried out the most important points of his makeup application himself, and wouldn't allow anyone to see him while doing it.
 Inoue theorizes that the application of makeup was a crucial part of his process for immersing himself in a role, and thus he didn't want to be observed while doing so.

 Yoshio Shirasaki, screenwriter of Kōshoku Ichidai Otoko (First-generation Lecher), said of Raizō's transformation that he normally looked like a company man, but “when he appeared on the screen he’d have undergone a complete change; and in the midst of all the light was this youthful star, fighting against emptiness and loneliness.”
 Inoue said that the reason that so many of Raizō's movie posters feature an image of him from behind with his head turned to face the camera was because many directors felt that this view of him best showed off his "intriguing emptiness".